sciZer0/newdiscoveries/a/README.md

 Newton = kg * m /s /s.

-Now, we might say that Gravitational Force pushing downwards the 20 kg object is equal to <b>196</b> Newtons.
+Now, we might say that the Gravitational Force pushing downwards the 20 kg object is equal to <b>196</b> Newtons.

-Or in other words, we might also say that Effort with which Gravitational Force (Invisible Hand) is pushing downwards the 20 kg object is equal to <b>196</b> Newtons.
+Or in other words, we might also say that the Effort with which the Gravitational Force (Invisible Hand) is pushing downwards the 20 kg object is equal to <b>196</b> Newtons.

 In addition, we might note that during ANY given second of this pushing (during ANY given second of this free-falling) the value of Force is always the same, <b>196</b> Newtons.

-But if a 50 kg object is free-falling downwards during 30 seconds,
+But if there a 50 kg object is free-falling downwards during 30 seconds,

 <p align="center">
   <img src="/assets/images/20.png"/><br>
 </p>

-Gravitational Force (Invisible Hand) pushing downwards this 50 kg object is already equal to 490 Newtons:
+the Gravitational Force (Invisible Hand) pushing downwards this 50 kg object is already equal to 490 Newtons:

 F = 50 (kg) * 9.8 (m/s²) = 490 Newtons